Smooth or Crunchy?

 I created the above frosting for a friend, as a challenge.
 This friend has a serious frosting addiction.
-In fact, freshman year of college, she taught me to eat Pillsbury straight from the container.
+In fact, when we were in college she taught me to eat Pillsbury straight from the container.
 With a spoon.
 Like ice cream!

 “Please,” she begged me, “Please make me a frosting recipe without all those scary ingredients!”
 (Partially hydrogenated oils are ingredient #2 in the aforementioned Pillsbury, much to my friend’s chagrin).
 “And please make it so a serving is more than a teaspoon!”

 - 1/3 cup silken-firm tofu (70g)

 - 3 tbsp peanut butter or allergy-friendly alternative

 - pinch pure stevia, or 2-3 tbsp powdered sugar

 Blend everything together.
 This frosting is thicker when cold.
 And I won’t judge you if—like my friend—you opt to eat the whole thing in one sitting.
 But please, take it out of the blender first!